-A new approach to schools.
+A new approach to schools

-The School Without Walls High School is located in Washington D.C. on the campus of George Washington University.
+The School Without Walls High School is located in Washington, D.C. on the campus of George Washington University.
 The collegiate environment is a result of the long-term partnership with the university that has yielded many benefits for both communities.
 The newest manifestation of this partnership is the joint Associate of Arts program.
-Select students can spend their junior and senior years as full-time George Washington University students and earn both a high school diploma from School Without Walls and an Associates of Arts degree from GW.
+Select students can spend their junior and senior years as full-time George Washington University students and earn both a high school diploma from School Without Walls and an Associate of Arts degree from GW.
 Learn more »

 The Latest News: